dymmond/lilya/docs/en/docs/routing.md

 #### Examples

 Recap the example in [routes priority](#routes-priority).
 With the fall-through feature it is possible to handle the `don't` way.
+In constrast to the former example with sniff it is quite simple.

 ```python
 {!> ../../../docs_src/routing/routes/routes_priority_fall_through.py !}